readyready15728/misc/awakemud-notes.md

   experienced runners.
 - DocWagon in Tidewater has an ATM.
-- Don Morello at Diego's Pizza and Gyros in Tidewater offers work (and it seems to be dangerous wetwork.)
+- Don Morello at Diego's Pizza and Gyros in Tidewater offers work (and it seems to be dangerous wetwork).
 If you can do his dangerous work, he sells (or at least can get you fixed up with) special gear.
 - The "kill Jari Kardine quest" has a red herring.
 Don't go looking in Council Island.
 Instead head to the east end of J'valdi and go north.